sagemath/sagewiki_to_gh-2022-10-10/firefox-trac.md

 If someone wants to find it there, and post the path here, everyone would probably appreciate it.

 So now, once those two files are in place, you simply restart Firefox.
-Two new
+Two new searches will be available (with Sage favicons!).
+You can simply use them as normal from the upper right corner, but that's not too exciting.
+Much more exciting: in Firefox 3 at least, you can bind a key shortcut to each of them.
+(I use `t` for speed-trac and `trac` for trac.)
+Once you do this, typing `t 1000` in the address bar will immediately take you to trac ticket #1000, and typing `trac notebook` will search for notebook on trac.

+Enjoy.